 git clone https://github.com/adafruit/Adafruit_Python_DHT.git cd Adafruit_Python_DHT sudo python setup.py install

-Our application consists of single python script that is well commented.
-You will need to modify THINGSBOARD_HOST constant to match your Thingsboard server installation IP address or hostname.
+Our application consists of a single python script that is well documented.
+You will need to modify THINGSBOARD_HOST constant to match your ThingsBoard server installation IP address or hostname.
 Use “demo.thingsboard.io” if you are using live demo server.

 This simple command will launch the application: